Bi9River/homeassistant-core/GREENHOUSE_README.md.md

 - Event listener registration
 - Basic time-dependent behavior (using mocked time)

-These tests ensure that the core automation logic behaves correctly.
+These tests ensure that the core component automation logic behaves correctly.

 ### Manual Validation
 We manually tested the full interaction flow through the UI, including: